ThantSinTun009/Read_papers/README.md

 **Notes:**
 - This paper presents many **practical recommendations** for training deep neural networks, including initialization, optimization, activation functions, and regularization strategies.

-- Also discusses and recommends **Xavier (Glorot) Initialization**, which is well-suited for **sigmoid and tanh** activation functions.
+- Also discusses and recommends **Xavier (Glorot) Initialization**, which is well-suited for **sigmoid and tanh** activation functions while training DNNs.
-- It is a practical weight initialization strategy using a **uniform or normal distribution** designed to keep the variance of activations and gradients stable across layers
-  - helping to prevent vanishing or exploding gradients.
+- It is a practical weight initialization strategy using a **uniform or normal distribution** designed to keep the variance of activations and gradients stable across layers helping to prevent vanishing or exploding gradients.

 ---